 City of Fort Myers files lawsuit over land use for Luminary Hotel

-The City of Fort Myers has filed a Quiet Title Lawsuit to clear the title of city owned land the Luminary Hotel is to be built on.
+The City of Fort Myers has filed a Quiet Title Lawsuit on May 16, to clear the title of city owned land the Luminary Hotel is to be built on.

 A portion of the hotel site is impacted by a recently uncovered 1936 deed.
 The restrictions say the land, which is less than nine-tenths of an acre, cannot be used for business purposes.
 Attorney Jim Humphrey previously said in an interview, the hotel site contains land was conveyed to the city in 1936 and 1937.
 He said consideration was given for that property so it wasn’t just donation.